Anti-submarine warfare: First World War

 However, the most effective anti-submarine measure was the introduction of escorted convoys, which reduced the loss of ships entering the German war zone around the British Isles from 25% to less than 1%.
-The historian Paul E. Fontenoy summarised the situation as: "[t]he convoy system defeated the German submarine campaign."
-A major contributing factor was the interception of German submarine radio signals and breaking of their code by Room 40 of the Admiralty.
+The historian Paul E. Fontenoy states that "[t]he convoy system defeated the German submarine campaign."
+A major contributing factor was the interception of German submarine radio signals and breaking of their code by Room 40 of the British Admiralty.

 To attack submerged boats, a number of anti-submarine weapons were derived, including the sweep with a contact-fused explosive.
 Bombs were dropped by aircraft and depth charge attacks were made by ships.
 Prior to the introduction of dedicated depth charge throwers, charges were manually rolled off the stern of a ship.
 The Q-ship, a warship disguised as a merchantman, was used to attack surfaced U-boats, while the R1 was the first ASW submarine.

-211 of the 360 U-boats were sunk during the war, from a variety of ASW methods:
+211 of the 360 U-boats were sunk during the war, usinga variety of ASW methods: